jaroberti/metScanR/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/metScanR)](http://cran.r-project.org/package=metScanR)

+**UPDATE 2018-08-27:** Over 50,000 mesonet stations added to the *metScanR database*.
+The *metScanR database* now has 157,655 meteorological/environmental stations!

 **UPDATE 2018-03-19:** The *metScanR* package now includes a small (subset) database when initially downloaded.
 To get the full benefits of *metScanR*, the end-user is encouraged to run the newly added `updateDatabase()` function within *metScanR* to ensure that the full and most up-to-date *metScanR database* is installed on their local computer.